12.9 Dealing with missing values and outliers

 na.interp() function is designed for this purpose.

 gold data contains daily morning gold prices from 1 January 1985 to 31 March 1989.
 This series was provided to us as part of a consulting project; it contains 34 missing values as well as one apparently incorrect value.
-We can estimate the missing observations like this.
+Figure 12.9 shows estimates of the missing observations in red.

 Outliers are observations that are very different from the majority of the observations in the time series.
-They may be errors, or they may simply be very unusual.
+They may be errors, or they may simply be unusual.
+(See Section 5.3 for a discussion of outliers in a regression context.)
 All of the methods we have considered in this book will not work well if there are extreme outliers in the data.
 In this case, we may wish to replace them with missing values, or with an estimate that is more consistent with the majority of the data.

 Simply replacing outliers without thinking about why they have occurred is a dangerous practice.
 They may provide useful information about the process that produced the data, and which should be taken into account when forecasting.